ricardoandre/kanoerp/kanoerp/README.md

   assumptions and untested edges explicitly in the response rather than presenting code as guaranteed-correct — the paste-by-Andre → report-errors-back loop *is* the verification step, by design, not a sign something went wrong.
+- **Before stating "I read file X" or describing its contents, confirm the fetch actually returned real content, not just the URL text back.** *(Learned 2026-07-02, the hard way — see the note at the top of this doc.)* A tool call that returns without error is not the same as a tool call that returned the thing you asked for.
+This applies doubly to any claim about a file made without a fetch in the same turn — don't extend an earlier real read into an assumption about a *different*, unread file just because they live in the same repo.

 ---